Abdiel

-Abdiel (עֲבְדִּיאֵל "Servant of El") is a biblical name which has been used as the name for a number of several notable people.
+Abdiel (עֲבְדִּיאֵל "Servant of El") is a biblical name which has been used as the name for a number of notable people.
 The name has the same meaning as Obadiah and is cognate with the Arabic name Abdullah.
 Abdiel is mentioned a single time in the Bible, in 1 Chronicles 5:15: "Ahi the son of Abdiel, the son of Guni, chief of the house of their fathers."

 People

 Notable people with the name include: